 - Job Sectors: Forestry, mining, oil and gas, technology, tourism

-- Income Growth: 5.12% from 2021-2022
+- Income Growth: 1.7% from 2024 to 2025

 With its thriving technology hub in Vancouver and wealth of natural resources, British Columbia offers among the highest average salaries in Canada.
 However, housing affordability in Vancouver somewhat lowers real wages.